 To allow the safe movement of large and environmentally sensitive artworks into the gallery.
 These artworks often require different types of specialist handling.
 Large artworks require specialist lifting gear in order to move them from the vehicle into the gallery.
-Environmentally sensitive larger artworks, particularly historic paintings and works on paper, are delivered in environmentally controlled air-ride vehicles.
+Environmentally sensitive larger artworks, particularly watercolours and works on paper, are delivered in environmentally controlled air-ride vehicles.
 When moved from the vehicle into the building they need protection from the elements and a smooth and quick transit.

 We have considered other access options with a leading transport firm for large artworks and have concluded this would be the only option likely to be acceptable to major lenders of these artworks.

-Who would look after Paddock Garden?
+Who will look after Paddock Garden?

 Subject to the agreement of Sherborne Town Council, the gallery would assume responsibility for the maintenance and upkeep of the garden.
 It would also be responsible for security in the garden.

-Would I still be able to go into Paddock Garden without visiting the gallery?
+Will I still be able to go into Paddock Garden without visiting the gallery?